 The Advanced Licence

-The advanced licence provides a great opportunity for young people to expand an interest in communications technology and can be a solid launching base to a rewarding career in science, electronics, and communications.
-The advanced qualification is recognized by some institutions as prior learning and may exempt a holder of this qualification from needing to complete some training modules at TAFE.
+The Advanced Licence qualification is recognised by some institutions as prior learning and may exempt a holder of this qualification from needing to complete some training modules at TAFE (Technical And Further Education).

 Take Amateur Radio With You